ekojodu/ekojodu/README.md

 ## 👋 Hi, I'm Daniel Ukpele

-### 🚀 Full Stack Web Developer
+### 🚀 Full Stack Developer (JavaScript, Flutter)

 Welcome to my GitHub profile!
-With more than 1 year of coding experience and 6 months as a full-stack web developer, I’m passionate about creating impactful, responsive, and scalable web applications.
-Over the years, I've gained extensive knowledge in various programming languages, tools, and frameworks.
+With almost 2 years of coding experience and 8 months as a full-stack developer, I’m passionate about creating impactful, responsive, and scalable web applications.
+Over the years, I've gained extensive knowledge in JavaScript programming languages, tools, and frameworks.
 I am committed to continuous learning and improvement, staying up-to-date with industry trends to deliver the best possible solutions.

 ---